CDTDigital/ADPQ2/README.md

 #### Natoma’s Response to Key Questions
 1. Who is the product owner?

-- Veronica Westlund, Vice President COO of Natoma Technologies, Inc.
+    Veronica Westlund, Vice President COO of Natoma Technologies, Inc.

 2. What organizational changes have been made to ensure the product owner has sufficient authority over and support for the project?

--As Vice President and COO of Natoma, the Product Owner has sufficient authority over the Working Prototype.
+    As Vice President and COO of Natoma, the Product Owner has sufficient authority over the Working Prototype.

 3. What does it take for the product owner to add or remove a feature from the service?

-- The Product Owner determined the Minimum Viable Product requirements or features with the initiation of the project.
+    The Product Owner determined the Minimum Viable Product requirements or features with the initiation of the project.
 The project team working with an identified user community defined user stories.
 The Product Owner mapped user stories to product epics creating the MVP.
 She then evaluated additional user stories to determine if they resulted in additional features to be added to the Prototype based on the impact to MVP.

 ### PLAY 7 BRING IN EXPERIENCED TEAMS